Maxwell011/moni-finance/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.
+> Describe the tech stack and include only the relevant section

   <ul>
     <li><a href="https://nextjs.org/">Next Js</a></li>